UraraKono/pychrono-gym-env/README.md

 * EGP: The files imported from [this repo](https://github.com/mlab-upenn/multisurface-racing).
 It has a pure pursuit planner and SaoPaulo map.

+* demo_VEH_HMMWV_circle_comment.py: Adding a bit of comments to one of Pychrono's demo file demo_VEH_HMMWV_circle.py.
+This file doesn't use chrono_env but might be helpful to get the overview of Pychrono's usage.

 For a bit more explanation of Pychrono, [this](https://docs.google.com/document/d/1A_kbgo-aT6AN3jz1o6GlgURnv0Lm8bGczRchwqg7-yI/edit?usp=sharing) might be useful.